gaganB2/Quarterly-Report/README.md

 ## 🌐 API Overview

 The backend exposes a set of RESTful endpoints for managing data.
+The full, interactive documentation is available via Swagger UI when the local server is running.

 | Endpoint                                 | Description                                               |
 | ---------------------------------------- | --------------------------------------------------------- |